Creuna-Oslo/prop-types-csharp/README.md

 **generator**: `Function` = `lib/stringify/lang/csharp`

 Optional generator.
 Use this if you want to generate something other than C#.
-The Node.js API options are passed to the generator, in addition to `componentName` (`string`) and `definitions` – an `array` with abstract representations of the component class and any child classes.
+The Node.js API options are passed to the generator, in addition to `className` (`string`) and `definitions` – an `array` with abstract representations of the component class and any child classes.

 **indent**: `Number` = `2`
 Number of spaces of indentation in generated C# file